canonical/uss-tableflip/doc/upstream_release_process.md

 Push the branch up for review and create a pull request against main.
 We will use that PR for some documentation on things that have been tested.

-## Fill in launchpad bug highlights
+## Save the release notes

+Now that your PR is up and ready for review

+* Copy the release notes content minus the changelog to a file called `releasenotes-file` and fill in the highlights.
+* Copy the changelog part to a file called `changelog-file`.

-Now that your PR is up and ready for review, go back to the launchpad bug you created and fill in the highlights.
-There's no real formula for this other than a bulleted list of the 5-ish most noteworthy changes this release.
+**Note:**  There's no real formula for filling in the highlights other than a bulleted list of the 5-ish most noteworthy changes this release.
 Generally this won't include testing or simple bug fixes.

 ## Merge branch and tag
 After getting approval for your release branch on Github, merge the branch.